AkhilWarke/Kratin_Assigment_Akhilesh/README.md

 		  7) REACTS
 		  8) SPRINGBOOT

-# H 💫 secrect Ingrident
+#  💫 secrect Ingrident
   For further implimentation of this Application we can use various Machine learning Algorithm in future

 ## 📸🖥Screenshots:
 # Homepage